adamrossbenton/minotaur_fe/readme.md

 - "/login" Admin Login (it's a secret to everyone)

 ### Data Structure
 Data is separated into four separate relations: Entrees, Appetizers, Drinks, and BeerWines.
-None of these are related, or connected to any authenticated users, so admittedly this may not have been the best choice for showing off my skills with a relational database.
-But whatever, it still works.

 ##### Entrees/Appetizers (they both have the same schema)
 - name: string